Royals fall 5-4 to Dodgers on walk-off walk | FOX Sports

 TRAINER’S ROOM

-Dodgers: RHP reliever Chris Hatcher will play in two or three rehab games before he comes off the DL, where he’s been since June 23 with thoracic inflammation in his right shoulder. … LHP Hyun-Jin Ryu, on the DL with a left foot contusion since Tuesday, will return at some point after the All-Star break and won’t need a rehab assignment.
+Dodgers: Right-handed reliever Chris Hatcher will pitch in two or three rehab games before he comes off the DL, where he’s been since June 23 with thoracic inflammation in his right shoulder. … LHP Hyun-Jin Ryu, on the DL with a left foot contusion since Tuesday, will return at some point after the All-Star break and won’t need a rehab assignment.

 UP NEXT

 Royals: LHP Danny Duffy (5-4, 3.51 ERA) makes his second start in the majors since May 28 at Cleveland after missing five weeks with a strained right oblique.
 He’s allowed four home runs in 74 1/3 innings.
-He’s unbeaten in his last seven interleague outings since his last loss on Aug.
-20, 2014, at Colorado.
+He’s unbeaten in seven interleague outings since his last loss on Aug.
+20, 2014 at Colorado.

 Dodgers: LHP Clayton Kershaw (13-2, 2.19) flirted with a no-hitter on Tuesday against Arizona, giving up two hits in seven innings and striking out 12.
 He is 7-1 with a 2.51 ERA in 10 home starts this season.
 Kershaw is 1-0 in his career against the Royals, last facing them in 2014.